 That would account for the “eerie autonomy” guns seem to have in Pistorius’s hands, writes New Yorker executive editor Amy Davidson.
 And for the “miracle of immaculate explosion”, as state prosecutor Gerrie Nel sarcastically described an incident involving a Glock pistol.

-Pistorius was having dinner with friends when the Glock fired itself under the table, he said.
-His finger wasn’t even on the trigger, he said.
-That’s despite a safety feature the Glock has that “keeps it from discharging unless the person holding it has his finger fully on a sort of trigger-within-the-trigger and pulls”, says Davidson.
+Pistorius was having dinner with friends when his Glock pistol fired itself under the table, he said.
+His finger wasn’t even on the trigger, he claimed.
+That’s despite the Glock’s well-known safety feature.
+It keeps the gun from discharging “unless the person holding it has his finger fully on a sort of trigger-within-the-trigger and pulls”, says Davidson.

 The bullet “folds out like petals of a flower”, Saayman said.
-Whoever designed these petals meant them to have “very sharp jagged edges” that cause “maximum damage” when aimed at a target of human tissue.
+Whoever designed these petals wanted “very sharp jagged edges” that could cause “maximum damage” when aimed at a human target.

 One bullet carved into Reeva’s arm “like an instant amputation”, forensic geologist Roger Dixon testified for the defence.
 That was a rare comment in his evidence that made any sense at all.

-One might idly wonder why Pistorius had bullets South African soldiers and police aren’t allowed to have.
+One might idly wonder why Pistorius had bullets that South African soldiers and police are not allowed to have.
 His gun “required” them, he said.
 That involuntary anthropomorphism was a signal of the weapons effect if ever I heard one.

-Psychologists might say the effect grows stronger with attachment.
+Psychologists might say that the effect grows stronger with attachment.
 Witnesses, including Johannesburg firearm trainer Sean Rens, testified to Pistorius’s “great love” and “enthusiasm” for guns.
-He had ordered an arsenal: three shotguns, two revolvers, a semi-automatic assault rifle, another self-loading rifle and nearly 600 ammunition rounds.
+He had ordered an arsenal from Rens.
+It comprised three shotguns, two revolvers, a semi-automatic assault rifle, another self-loading rifle and nearly 600 ammunition rounds.

-Experts say the symbolism and impact of guns vary depending on “a given individual’s consciousness”.
+However, experts say that the symbolism and impact of guns vary depending on “a given individual’s consciousness”.
 For some, they are a source of safety and security.
 They fulfil one of the most basic human needs in psychologist Abraham Maslow’s hierarchy.
 For others, guns sublimate sexual needs.

-The sexual symbolism of guns is subject to interpretation, especially in Freudian terms.
+The sexual symbolism of guns is subject to wide interpretation, especially in Freudian terms.
 Yet writers associate practically every weaponry class, from bullet to bomb, with phallic symbolism.
-In Foreign Affairs magazine in 2014, retired US Army general Stanley McChrystal said of his role in directing weapons use in Iraq: “It is sexy, it is satisfying, it is manly.”
+For example, consider this comment that retired US Army general Stanley McChrystal made in Foreign Affairs magazine in 2014, of his role in directing weapons use in Iraq: “It is sexy, it is satisfying, it is manly.”

 A gun can have “dark presence”, writes New Yorker journalist Alec Wilkinson.
 It can be about “possession of a tool that makes a person feel powerful nearly to the point of exaltation”.